t-mullen/simple-signal/README.md

 ### `signalClient.on('request', function (request) {})`

-Fired on receiving a request to connect from another peer.
+Fired on receiving a request to connect from another client.

 #### `request.id`

-The id of the remote peer.
+The id of the remote client's socket.

 #### `request.metadata`

-Any additional metadata passed by the requesting peer or server.
+Any additional metadata passed by the requesting client or server.

 #### `request.accept([opts], [metadata])`